Niksonber/vscode-pvs-LLM-PVS/README.md

 ### 1. Install Visual Studio Code

-If you haven't already, download and install **Visual Studio Code**:
+Download and install **Visual Studio Code**:

 * [Download VS Code](https://code.visualstudio.com/)

 ### 2. Install the Extension (.vsix)

-The extension is provided as a compiled `.vsix` file located in the `release` folder of this repository [.vsix](releases/vscode-pvs-1.0.70-eta-202509201656-llama.vsix).
+The extension is provided as a compiled `.vsix` file located in the `releases` folder of this repository [.vsix](releases/vscode-pvs-1.0.70-eta-202509201656-llama.vsix).

 1. Open Visual Studio Code.
 2. Go to the **Extensions** view by clicking the square icon on the left sidebar (or press `Ctrl+Shift+X`).